 CHAIRMAN MESSAGE

-Nursing education in India has experienced remarkable transformation in recent years.
-It has evolved from certification courses to doctoral programs, establishing itself as an integral part of university education.
+Nursing education in India has experienced remarkable transformation in recent years, it has evolved from certification courses to doctoral programs, establishing itself as an integral part of university education.
 The contemporary emphasis on primary health care, in alignment with the global objective of achieving health for all by 2020 AD, has prompted significant modifications in the training of nursing personnel.

 MR. MUKUL KHAMPARIYA